The Price (The Last of Us): Conception and writing

 While Ellie discovers evidence of Joel's lie in the game and forces him to confess in Salt Lake City, she lacks definitive proof in the series and forces his confession on his porch.
 Gross felt the series provided an opportunity to address both flashbacks simultaneously by combining them, calling the scene "the period at the end of the sentence" in Ellie comprehending Joel's lie.
 The porch scene is depicted towards the end of Part II; the writers moved it earlier in the series as they felt the gap between seasons would have lessened its impact, particularly in light of the narrative setups for the scene in the second-season premiere.
 They wanted the audience to understand Ellie's emotions and her knowledge of Joel's actions before continuing her present-day storyline in Seattle.
 The writers started with the porch scene as the episode's climax and wrote the other flashbacks to build up to it.
 For each flashback, they mapped the characters' emotions, showing smaller problems—such as Ellie burning her hand and smoking marijuana—before focusing on the real problem of Joel's lies; he tries to give Ellie everything she wants, but it is useless as it avoids the true reason for their friction.

 The episode features Pearl Jam's song "Future Days", which recurs throughout the game and is briefly sung by Ellie in the preceding episode.
 The song did not exist in 2003, when the outbreak takes place in the television series; Druckmann initially sought to honor the changed timeline and exclude the song, and they chose several alternatives.
 However, as filming neared, the writers chose to use "Future Days" instead, considering its emotional connection more important than historical accuracy.
-In the episode, Gail is reading George R. Stewart's novel Earth Abides (1949), which was used for research during the development of the original Last of Us game; its protagonist inspired the name of the unseen character Ish in the game.
+In the episode, Gail is reading George R. Stewart's novel Earth Abides (1949), which was used for research during the development of The Last of Us (2013); its protagonist inspired the name of the unseen character Ish in the game.
 Costume designer Ann Foley found "The Price" to be the season's most difficult episode.
 She ensured Ellie's outfits became darker as she aged to show the advancement of time, with increasing plaid to mirror Joel.
 She felt the baggier shirt at the museum made Ellie's "silhouette feel more like a child", whereas the character in the game wore a tank top.
 Foley cried while reading the script and watching the episode, a first for her.